 Organizations consulting with AYSC GSU benefit from the expertise of Andrew Young School faculty and research associates who direct teams of students pursuing a Master of Public Administration (MPA), Master in Public Policy (MPP), Master of Science in Criminal Justice, or a Master of Social Work (MSW).
 Students earn credit for the project as a “capstone” to their graduate degrees while integrating knowledge acquired in courses in public and nonprofit management, public budgeting and financial management, public economics, administrative law, policy analysis, criminal justice, and social work.
 Students work and study in fields of program evaluation, urban planning, economic development, social policy, public health, education policy, environmental policy, community partnerships, and global affairs.

-Consulting teams consist of two-four graduate students who are typically in the last year of their MPA/MPP/MS/MSW degrees.
+Consulting teams consist of three to five graduate students who are typically in the last year of their MPA/MPP/MS/MSW degrees.
 Each team is directed by a faculty advisor or research professional in one of the college’s research centers.
 Depending on the requirements of the project, teams work on- or off-site of the client organization for 10 weeks and follow a clearly defined scope of work.
 Deliverables vary by project but may include white papers, executive reports, strategic plans, survey instruments, evaluation plans, or other documents defined in the scope of work.
 All work is proprietary to the client.

 Project work follows the fall and spring semester calendar.
 Project proposals may be submitted at any time, but they will only be reviewed in December and August.
 Projects that are not accepted in one semester may be evaluated for future semesters depending on the client’s timeline for the work.

-Faculty review the project and refine its scope with the client.
+Faculty reviews the project and refines its scope with the client.

 Teams work with the client to access resources needed for the project.

 Teams present and deliver work to the clients.

 Clients commit to supporting a consulting team by identifying a project liaison who facilitates access to people, data, and other resources needed to complete the scope of work.
 Projects require:

 - a clear definition of the problem or issue to be addressed;